WiIIiam278/Velocitab/docs/API-Examples.md

 </details>

 ## 3. Listening to PlayerAddToTabEvent
-You can listen to `PlayerAddToTabEvent` to get notified when a player is added to a group TabList.
+You can listen to `PlayerAddedToTabEvent` to get notified when a player is added to a group TabList.

 <details>
 <summary>Example &mdash; Listening to PlayerAddToTabEvent</summary>